 The portfolio of courses includes: Media and Political Engagement (15 credits), Media Audiences (15 credits), Media, Health and Society (15 credits), Media and Diversity (15 credits), Popular Culture (15 credits), Media and Communication Methodology (15 credits), Digital Media Research (7.5 credits), Digital Ethnography (7.5 credits) and Research Methods (7.5 credits), other optional courses, study abroad (15 and 30 credits), internship (15 and 30 credits), Master’s degree thesis (30 credits).
 Up to 7.5 credits of the second term and 30 credits of the third term can be replaced by elective courses.

-Students graduating from this programme will be prepared for professional opportunities in research education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations and NGOs.
-Above all, graduates will have the critical skills necessary to evaluate and critically understand media in a range of professional and private spheres.
+Students graduating from this programme will be prepared for professional opportunities in research-led careers, education, academic careers, media and cultural industries, national and international policy and production sectors, commercial and public service organisations, and NGOs.
+Above all, graduates will have the critical skills necessary to evaluate and understand media in a range of professional and private spheres.

 Why Lund University?

 Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
 The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

 If you would like to start building your international network in a global classroom setting, Lund University is a great option.
 Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
 Group work and informal teacher-student relationships facilitate in-depth learning.